eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 # routeSampler.py
 The script generates routes from *any combination* of turn-count data, edge-count and even origin-destination-count data.
 It requires a route file as input that defines possible routes.
-Routes are sampled (heuristically) from the input so that the resulting routes fulfill the counting data.
+Routes are sampled (heuristically) from the input so that the resulting traffic fulfills the counting data.

 ## turn counts
 The turn-count data format is the same as as described [above](#turn_count_data_format).